TheAcharya/MarkerData-Website/docs/faq.md

 ## Why is Maker Data free?

 The decision to offer **Marker Data** free of charge stems from a commitment to democratising access within the filmmaking community.
 Unlike many software solutions that impose subscription models or steep perpetual license fees, **Marker Data** prioritises inclusivity.
 Whether one is a burgeoning student filmmaker or a seasoned professional embarking on a feature project, **Marker Data** stands as a readily accessible resource.
 By removing financial barriers, the aim is to ensure that all individuals can benefit from its features without concern for monetary constraints.
 Moreover, by fostering a culture of contribution and support, users are encouraged to engage with **Marker Data** and, if they find value in its offerings can choose to contribute as sponsors.
 Ultimately, this approach not only facilitates seamless integration into Final Cut Pro workflows but also fosters a sense of community and collaboration within the filmmaking sphere.
-But you can [sponsor](https://github.com/sponsors/TheAcharya) us if you find **Marker Data** useful or would like to see more features added.
+You can [sponsor](https://github.com/sponsors/TheAcharya) us if you find **Marker Data** useful or would like to see more features added.